 Key Take Away: Barndominiums are durable, spacious, versatile, cost-effective and easy to personalize.
 Combined, these benefits make them excellent options for residential and commercial use.

 How much you will pay for a barndominium depends on a variety of factors.
 But if all you are ordering is the shell of the structure with no additional features or finishing, prices start out around $20 per square foot.

-Here are some of the factors which can influence the total cost of a metal building barndominium:
+Here are some of the factors which can influence the total average cost of a metal building barndominium:

 - The type or types of metal that you choose for your structure as well as the prices of those commodities at the time that you purchase the materials.

 - The size of the metal building will impact its total cost as well as its cost per sq ft.
 Although larger barndominiums are going to be more expensive than smaller ones overall, their cost per square foot tends to be lower.